elmojohnson/spotify_queue_app/README.md

 # About the project
-A Spotify queue app that users can reuqest a track to the host in a joined room.
+A Spotify queue app that let users reuqest a track to the host in a joined room.

 # Feautures (Basic)
 - Login with your Spotify Account